stefanpejcic/OpenPanel/website/docs/admin/000_intro.md

 ### Enable Automatic Updates

 - `autopatch` option allows Administrator to automatically update OpenPanel to minor versions.
 MINOR versions include only security updates and bug fixes.
-- `autoupdate` option allows Aministrator to enable or disable automatic updates to major versions.
+- `autoupdate` option allows Administrator to enable or disable automatic updates to major versions.
 MAJOR versions add new functionality in a backward compatible manner.

 <Tabs>
   <TabItem value="openadmin-admin-updates" label="With OpenAdmin" default>